 Saffron rice – fragrant one-pot exotic dish packed full of flavours and aroma.
-Subtly flavoured, yellow hue savoury Indian saffron rice doesn’t require any chopping, sautéing, grinding – means one of the easy and quick saffron recipes that gets ready in under 30 minutes.
+Subtly flavoured, yellow hue savoury Indian saffron rice doesn't require any chopping, sautéing or grinding - means one of the easy and quick gluten free rice recipes that gets ready in under 30 minutes.

-Aromatic Indian saffron rice is a perfect accompaniment to most main courses.
+Aromatic saffron basmati rice is a perfect accompaniment to most main courses.
 It can be prepared ahead of time and reheated in a microwave oven just before serving on busy days.
 The intense earthy flavour and floral aroma of saffron provide a royal taste to both sweet and savoury dishes.
 Just a few strands are sufficient to impart lovely flavour and colour to the whole dish.
-Check out Bread Rasmalai, Basundi with Condensed Milk. on the blog where saffron has been used as one of the main ingredients.
+Check out more saffron recipes on the blog - basundi with condensed milk, bread rasmalai, badam halwa and vegetable biryani.

-Add 2-3 green chillies or crushed chilli for fiery flavour.
+Add 2-3 green chillies or crushed black peppercorn for a fiery flavour.

 Consider adding more dry fruits such as raisins, almonds, walnuts, dried cranberries for extra taste and to give yellow saffron rice a royal taste.

-Add caramelised onion to give it a contrast colour, texture and flavour.
+Add caramelised onion to give it a contrasting colour, texture and flavour.

 Vegetables and soyachunks could be added for extra nutrition and to transform it into a vegetable saffron rice pilaf (pulao).